hmisty/coding/lisp/clojure/shorturl/README.md

 # shorturl

-An example [clojure][1] app supporting both lein and maven, jar and war.
+An example [clojure][1] app supporting both lein and maven to package to both jar and war.

+lein is fun, and maven is for old fashion buddies :-D

+Coding with eclipse juno + counterclockwise, that's why the project is structured as is.

 [1]: http://clojure.org